bcgov/citz-imb-express-utilities/techdocs/docs/getting-started/quick-start-guide.md

 This will provide useful information on server startup.

-Additionally when you want to log messages to the console and include color, use [ANSI_CODES].
+Additionally, when you want to log messages to the console and include color, use [ANSI_CODES].

 Here is an example of what the logs will look like: